makerscraft/launch-kit/README.md

 Each session has a dedicated Trello board linked to the application page (lewagon.org/apply).
 This Trello board is always the same with the same lists.

-Here is the detailed process to onboard a candidate:

-1. **INBOX:** for each application, a card is created in this list when the candidate fill the form to apply and validate it.
+For each application, a card is created in the INBOX list when the candidate fill the form to apply and validate it.

 <img src="images/inbox.png">
 <img src="images/card.png">

+Here is the detailed process to onboard a candidate:

+1. **INBOX:** you'll find the recent applications

   - **_From INBOX to FIRST CONTACT:_** have a look on the content of the card.
 If it's a serious candidate, drag & drop his card in the FIRST CONTACT list.
 This will **automatically** send an email to the candidate.
 He'll be able to book an itw directly on your agenda using [Acuity Scheduling](https://acuityscheduling.com/).